Contested Probate Attorneys

 - Planning and executing the distribution of estate or trust assets to beneficiaries

-- Representing the interests of trustees, personal representatives, beneficiaries, creditors, heirs, executors and other interested parties
+- Representing interests of trustees, representatives, beneficiaries, creditors, heirs, executors and others

 - Prosecuting or defending against breach of fiduciary duty, undue influence and duress claims